 My research involves developing computational models and analysis methods to investigate aeroelastic phenomena in the next generation of aerospace vehicles, focusing on advancing the understanding of new configurations and supporting their design.

 I am a member of the American Institute of Aeronautics and Astronautics (AIAA) and of the Vertical Flight Society (VFS).
-I serve on the AIAA Structural Dynamics Technical Committee and am part of the Third Aeroelastic Prediction Workshop (AePW3) Large Deflection Working Group.
+I serve on the AIAA Structural Dynamics Technical Committee, on the VFS Dynamics Technical Committee, and have been one of the major contributors to the Third Aeroelastic Prediction Workshop (AePW3) Large Deflection Working Group.

 Before joining Georgia Tech, I was a Research Fellow in the Department of Aerospace Engineering at the University of Michigan.
 At Michigan, I was affiliated with the Airbus-Michigan Center for Aero-Servo-Elasticity of Very Flexible Aircraft and the Active Aeroelasticity and Structures Research Laboratory.

 Flight dynamics and nonlinear aeroelasticity of future aircraft designs